hackoregon/data-science-pet-containers/README.md

 files.
 If you want to extend this image further, it is based on Debian `stretch`.

-There are two Linux accounts available, `root`, the Linux superuser, and `postgres`, the database superuser.
-Type
+You can log in as the Linux superuser `root` with `docker exec -it -u root containers_postgis_1 /bin/bash`.

+I’ve added a database superuser called `dbsuper`.
+This should be your preferred login, rather than using the system database superuser `postgres`.
+Log in with
-`docker exec -it -u <account> containers_postgis_1 /bin/bash` and you’ll be logged in.
+`docker exec -it -u dbsuper containers_postgis_1 /bin/bash`.

 ### Virtualenvwrapper

 You can use the Python `virtualenvwrapper` utility.
-Just enter `source /usr/share/virtualenvwrapper/virtualenvwrapper.sh`.
 See
 <https://virtualenvwrapper.readthedocs.io/en/latest/#> for the
 documentation.

+To activate, enter
+`source /usr/share/virtualenvwrapper/virtualenvwrapper.sh`.

 ### Setting up `git`